-Fig. 3.1: This figure depicts an example of the interaction between an atmospheric model and CCPP-Physics for one timestep, and a single SDF, with execution progressing toward the right.
-The "Atmosphere Driver" box represents model superstructure code, perhaps responsible for I/O, time-stepping, and other model component interactions.
-Software caps are autogenerated for the suite and physics groups, defined in the SDF provided to the ccpp_prebuild. py script.
+Fig. 3.3: As in Figure 3.2, but for the static build using a single SDF.
+In this case, software caps are autogenerated for the suite and physics groups (defined in the SDF provided to the ccpp_prebuild.py script) rather than for individual schemes.
 The suite must be defined via the SDF at prebuild time.
 When multiple SDFs are provided during the build step, multiple suite caps and associated group caps are produced, but only one is used at runtime.